-36. The board in full should conduct an annual evaluation, adopting, where necessary, an action plan to correct weakness detected in: a) The quality and efficiency of the board's operation. b) The operation and composition of its committees. c) The diversity in the composition and competences of the board. d) The performance of the chairman of the board of directors and the company's chief executive. e) The performance and contribution of each individual director, with particular attention to the chairs of board committees.
+36. The board in full should conduct an annual evaluation, adopting, where necessary, an action plan to correct weaknesses detected in:

+a) The quality and efficiency of the board's operation.

+b) The operation and composition of its committees.

+c) The diversity in the composition and competences of the board.

+d) The performance of the chairman of the board of directors and the company's chief executive.

+e) The performance and contribution of each individual director, with particular attention to the chairs of board committees.

 The evaluation of board committees should start from the reports they send the board of directors, while that of the board itself should start from the report of the appointments committee.

 Every three years, the board of directors should engage an external consultant to aid in the evaluation process.
 This consultant's independence should be verified by the appointments committee.

 Any business dealings that the consultant or any company in its group has with the company or with any company in its group should be detailed in the annual corporate governance report.

 The process followed and areas evaluated should be described in the annual corporate governance report.

-Complies [X] Complies partially [] Explain [] 37.
-Where there is an executive committee, the participation structure of the different categories of directors should be similar to that of the board.
+37. Where there is an executive committee, the participation structure of the different categories of directors should be similar to that of the board.
 The secretary of the board should also act as secretary to the executive committee.

-Complies [X] Complies partially [] Explain [] Not applicable [] 38.
-The board should be kept fully informed of the business transacted and decisions made by the executive committee.
-To this end all board members should receive a copy of the executive committee's minutes.
-Complies [X] Complies partially [] Explain [] Not applicable [] 39.
-The members of the audit committee, particularly its chairman, should be appointed taking into account their knowledge and experience in accounting, auditing and risk management matters.
+38. The board should be kept fully informed of the business transacted and decisions made by the executive committee.
+To this end, all board members should receive a copy of the executive committee's minutes.

+39. The members of the audit committee, particularly its chairman, should be appointed taking into account their knowledge and experience in accounting, auditing and risk management matters.
 A majority of the members of this committee should be independent directors.

-Complies [X] Complies partially [] Explain []
+40. Under the supervision of the audit committee, there should be a unit in charge of the internal audit function to oversee proper operation of reporting and internal control systems.
+This unit should report functionally to the board's non-executive chairman or the chairman of the audit committee.

-40. · nternal control systems.
-This e of the internal audit function to oversee proper unctionally to the board's non-executive chairman Complies [X] Complies partially [] Explain [] 41. - • annual work programme to the audit committee, a report on its activities at the end of each year.
-Complies [X] Complies partially [] Explain [] Not applicable []
+41. The head of the unit handling the internal audit function should present an annual work programme to the audit committee, inform it directly of any incidents arising during its implementation and submit a report on its activities at the end of each year.

-- 42. In addition to the functions established by law, the audit committee should have the following functions: - 1.
-In relation to internal control and reporting systems: - a) Supervise the process of drawing up and the integrity of the financial information relating to the Company and, as the case may be, the group, reviewing compliance with regulatory requisites, adequate definition of the consolidation perimeter and correct application of accounting policies. - b) Ensure the independence of the unit that undertakes the internal audit function; propose the selection, appointment, re-election and removal of the person responsible for the internal audit service; propose the budget for the service; approve the approach and its work plans, ensuring that its activity is focused mainly on the relevant risks of the company; receive periodic information on its activities; and verify that senior management takes into account the conclusions and recommendations of its reports. - c) Establish and supervise a mechanism that allows employees to report, confidentially and, if considered appropriate, anonymously, any irregularities of potential relevance, especially financial and accounting irregularities that they observe in the Company. - 2.
-In relation to the external auditor:
+42. In addition to the functions established by law, the audit committee should have the following functions:

+1. In relation to internal control and reporting systems:

+- a) Supervise the process of drawing up and the integrity of the financial information relating to the Company and, as the case may be, the group, reviewing compliance with regulatory requisites, adequate definition of the consolidation perimeter and correct application of accounting policies. - b) Ensure the independence of the unit that undertakes the internal audit function; propose the selection, appointment, re-election and removal of the person responsible for the internal audit service; propose the budget for the service; approve the approach and its work plans, ensuring that its activity is focused mainly on the relevant risks of the company; receive periodic information on its activities; and verify that senior management takes into account the conclusions and recommendations of its reports. - c) Establish and supervise a mechanism that allows employees to report, confidentially and, if considered appropriate, anonymously, any irregularities of potential relevance, especially financial and accounting irregularities that they observe in the Company.

+2. In relation to the external auditor: